Multicast Video Streamer beta

 Video streaming means fetching some input and producing some output.
 We might call that a video pipeline.
 For this packages its always fetching a stream from somewhere (or the camera) and sending it out as multicast to any number of receivers.

 Video Source: The input part of the pipeline.
-There are four different options:
+There are five different options:

 camera: Live streaming from the connected Camera Module